Compare Vitamins and Supplements: Multivitamins, Omega-3s & Turmeric

 Forms of Folic Acid

-The folic acid contained in Centrum Adults multivitamin is a synthetic form, while the folate in Cooper Complete Basic One is Metafolin®, the naturally occurring active form of 5-methyltetrahydrofolate (5-MTHF).
-This form of folate crosses the blood-brain barrier to help the body produce serotonin, norepinephrine and dopamine and doesn’t mask the anemia associated with vitamin B12 deficiencies the way many other forms of folic acid do.
+The folic acid contained in Centrum Adults multivitamin is a synthetic form, while the folate in Cooper Complete Basic One is Quatrefolic®, the naturally occurring active form of folate (5-methyltetrahydrofolate or 5-MTHF).
+This form of folate crosses the blood-brain barrier† to help the body produce serotonin†, norepinephrine† and dopamine†, and doesn’t mask the anemia associated with vitamin B12 deficiencies the way many other forms of folic acid do.

 Basic One Daily Multivitamin Iron Free

-Basic One daily multivitamin contains methylated (5-MTHF) folate and vitamin B12, 50 mcg (2000 IU) vitamin D3, magnesium, zinc and other premium vitamins and minerals in amounts proven beneficial to optimal health.
+Basic One daily multivitamin contains methylated (5-MTHF) folate, vitamin B12, 50 mcg (2000 IU) vitamin D3, magnesium, zinc and other premium vitamins and minerals to support overall health.†

 $29.98 Add to cart